-Keep it on Flat Surface
+Keep it on a Flat Surface

 Avoid placing Case on Carpet

-[For bottom mounted PSU with fan down]
+[For bottom-mounted PSU with fan down]

-Never put your computer case on the carpet when you have a bottom mounted PSU fan facing downwards.
-The carpet will block the airflow to the PSU and in worst cases if you have no PSU fan filter installed then the small fiber particles from the carpet can get deposited inside your PSU and may also clog up your PSU fan.
+Never put your computer case on the carpet when you have a bottom-mounted PSU fan facing downwards.
+The carpet will block the airflow to the PSU and in worst cases, if you have no PSU fan filter installed then the small fiber particles from the carpet can get deposited inside your PSU and may also clog up your PSU fan.
 Also, these carpet fibers are very dry and are static in nature, and may catch fire inside your PSU, which can cause serious damage to your power supply, and also other computer components too if you are unlucky.
-So, to solve this issue you can either use a wooden plank or plywood cutout to place your computer case or mount the PSU with fan facing in upwards direction.
+So, to solve this issue you can either use a wooden plank or plywood cutout to place your computer case or mount the PSU with the fan facing in an upwards direction.

 Top Mounted PSU PC Case

 Computer Cases with top-mounted PSU are very rare these days but they do exist.
 Generally, you may find some mini-tower, OEM cases, and cheaper cases with top-mounted PSU designs.
 In these types of PC cases, the position of the PSU fan should be kept down only, because they generally don’t have vents at the top panel, but if somehow your case has top vents for PSU, then you can keep the fan position in upwards direction for better airflow and cooling performance for the PSU.
 Some of these cases may come with a top PSU shroud too (very rare), so you have to adjust the PSU fan accordingly in the direction of the vents.